eirianp/eirianp.github.io/presentation3-files/Erik.md

 *Projects using or have used Valgrind* found here: http://valgrind.org/gallery/users.html

-*Something to know* Valgrind is not just a leak checker, it can help find latent bugs even when they don't cause your program to fail or crach -> refers to the difficulty of black box testing and concurrency problems.
+*Something to know* Valgrind is not just a leak checker, it can help find latent bugs even when they don't cause your program to fail or crash -> refers to the difficulty of black box testing and concurrency problems.
+Adding compiler flags will help with debugging with Valgrind because Valgrind will have more information to tell you.
+-pedantic -Wall -Wextra

 ##Massif